The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Correlation of primes up to

-\subsection{Proof of lemma \ref{MV}}
+\subsection{Proof of Lemma \ref{MV}}

 We begin by introducing some notation.
-Let $(Z_p, \text{$p$ prime})$ be a sequence of independent and identically distributed random variables that are uniformly distributed on $|z|=1$.
+Let $(Z_p, \text{$p$ prime})$ be a sequence of independent and identically distributed random variables that are uniformly distributed on the unit circle.
+Such variables are sometimes called {\it Steinhaus random variables}.
 For any integer $n$ with prime factorization $\prod_i p_i^{\alpha_i}$ (where the $p_i$ are distinct for different $i$), let